TITLE 77: PUBLIC HEALTH

 a) Adverse licensure actions are determinations to deny the issuance of an initial license, to deny the issuance of a renewal of a license, or to revoke the current license of a facility.

-b) The Director may take adverse licensure action against a facility based on a finding that one or more of the following criteria are met:
+b) The Director or his or her designee may take adverse licensure action against a facility based on a finding that one or more of the following criteria are met:

-1) There has been a substantial failure by the facility to comply with the Act or this Part.
-(Section 3-119(a)(1) of the Act) For purposes of this provision, substantial failure is a failure to meet the requirements of the Act and this Part that is other than a variance from strict and literal performance that results only in unimportant omissions or defects given the particular circumstances involved.
+1) A substantial failure to comply with the Act or this Part.
+(Section 3-119(a)(1) of the Act) For purposes of this provision, substantial failure is a failure to meet the requirements of the Act and this Part that is other than a variance from strict and literal performance and that results only in unimportant omissions or defects given the particular circumstances involved.
+A substantial failure by a facility shall include, but not be limited to, any of the following:

-2) Conviction of the licensee, or of the applicant, or of the person designated to manage or supervise the facility, of a felony, or of two or more misdemeanors involving moral turpitude, during the previous five years as shown by a certified copy of the record of the court of conviction.
+2) Conviction of the licensee, or of the person designated to manage or supervise the facility, of a felony, or of two or more misdemeanors involving moral turpitude, during the previous five years as shown by a certified copy of the record of the court of conviction.
 (Section 3-119 (a)(2) of the Act)

 3) Personnel (or, for an initial applicant, the proposed personnel) are insufficient in number or unqualified by training or experience to properly care for the number and type of residents served by the facility.
 (Section 3-119(a)(3) of the Act)

-4) Financial or other resources are insufficient to conduct or operate the facility in accordance with this Part.
+4) Financial or other resources are insufficient to conduct or operate the facility in accordance with the Act and this Part.
 (Section 3-119(a)(4) of the Act)

 5) The facility is not under the direct supervision of a full- time administrator as required by Section 340.1370.
 (Section 3-119(a)(5) of the Act)